Tips: Optimizing Your Datastreamer Usage

 Potential Savings: 20-60%

-Tip 2: Pre-commit to usage volumes to take advantage of volume discounts.
+Tip 2: Lock in a "commit" of expected usage volumes to take advantage of volume discounts.

 The more you use different data sources, enrichments, and your pipelines, the more you can save.
 Unit costs (measured in Data Volume Units) can decrease as your volumes increase if you pre-commit to an expected volume in that month.